awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-shared.md

 }
 ```

-The output now shows that the `status` has changed to `ACCEPTED`\.
+The output shows that the `status` has changed to `ACCEPTED`\.
 The resources that are included in that resource share are now available to principals in the accepting account\.

 ------

 ## Use the resources that are shared with you<a name="getting-started-shared-use-resources"></a>

 After you accept the invitation to join a resource share, you can perform specific actions on the shared resources\.
 These actions vary by resource type\.
 For more information, see [Shareable AWS resources](shareable.md)\.
+The resources are available directly in each resource's service console and API/CLI operations\.
+If the resource is regional, then you must use the correct AWS Region in the service console or API/CLI command\.
+If the resource is global, then you must use the designated home Region, US East \(N\.
+Virginia\), `us-east-1` To view the resource in AWS RAM, you must open the AWS RAM console to the AWS Region that the resource share was created in\.